corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

   Instructions on how to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.
 ---

-This guide explains how to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.
+Use this guide to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.

 ## Use Corda Node CLI to interact with nodes via HTTP-RPC